• Free shipping on all orders

 7. Take Steps to Protect Other Cats

 If you have cats in your home, make sure the dog cannot access them under any circumstances.
-When out walking your dog in the street, keep them on a leash in case they lunge at a cat in a nearby garden or a cat that gets too close.
+When walking your dog in the street, keep them on a leash in case they lunge at a cat in a nearby yard or a cat that gets too close.
 Only take the leash off in cat-free areas like the local dog park.

-Speak to a veterinarian and a behaviorist to get to the root of the problem so this does not happen again and sign up for training classes that deal with reactivity or aggression.
-It’s important to never leave the dog unattended with your cat(s) inside the home or the garden and to ensure the dog is in a comfortable, safe, and enclosed environment overnight, such as a large crate.
+Speak to a veterinarian and a behaviorist to get to the root of the problem so this does not happen again, and sign up for training classes that deal with reactivity or aggression.
+It’s important to never leave the dog unattended with your cat(s) inside the home or the yard and to ensure the dog is in a comfortable, safe, and enclosed environment overnight, such as a large crate.

 man pulling the leash of dog backward

-Image Credit: Jaromir Chalabala, Shutterstock
+Photo By: Jaromir Chalabala, Shutterstock

 Conclusion